 Article 9 requires that the Requested State provide the Requesting State with copies of publicly available records in the possession of government departments and agencies in the Requested State.
-The Requested State may further provide copies of records or information in the possession of a government department or agency, but not publicly available, to the extent and under the same conditions as it would provide them to its own law enforcement or judicial authorities.
-The Requested State has the discretion to deny such requests entirely or in part.
-Article 9 also provides that no further authentication shall be necessary for admissibility into evidence in the Requesting State of official records where the official in charge of maintaining them authenticates the records through the use of Form B appended to this Treaty.
+The Requested State may further provide copies of any documents, records or information in the possession of a government department or agency, but not publicly available, to the same extent and under the same conditions as it would provide them to its own law enforcement or judicial authorities.
+The Requested State has the discretion to deny such requests pursuant to this paragraph, entirely or in part.
+Article 9 also provides that no further authentication shall be necessary for admissibility into evidence in the Requesting State of official records pursuant to this Article where the official in charge of maintaining them authenticates the records through the use of Form B appended to this Treaty.

 Article 10 provides a mechanism for the Requesting State to invite the voluntary appearance in its territory of a person located in the Requested State.
 The Requesting State shall indicate the extent to which the expenses will be paid.
-It also states that the Central Authority of the Requesting State has discretion to determine that a person appearing in the Requesting State shall not be subject to service of process or be detained or subjected to any restriction of personal liberty by reason of any acts or convictions that preceded his departure from the Requested State.
-Any safe conduct provided for by this article ceases seven days after the Central Authority of the Requested State that the person's presence is no longer required, or if the person has left the Requesting State and voluntarily returns to it.
-An extension of up to fifteen days for good cause may be granted by the Requesting State's Central Authority in its discretion.
+It also states that the Central Authority of the Requesting State has discretion to determine that a person appearing in the Requesting State pursuant to this Article shall not be subject to service of process or be detained or subjected to any restriction of personal liberty by reason of any acts or convictions that preceded his departure from the Requested State.
+Any safe conduct provided for by this article ceases seven days after the Central Authority of the Requesting State has notified the Central Authority of the Requested State that the person's presence is no longer required, or if the person has left the Requesting State and voluntarily returns to it.
+An extension of up to fifteen days may be granted by the Requesting State's Central Authority if, in its discretion, there is good cause to do so.

-Article 11 provides for temporary transfer of a person in custody in the Requested State to the Requesting State for purposes of assistance under the Treaty (for example, a witness incarcerated in the Requested State may be transferred to the Requesting State to have his deposition taken in the presence of the defendant), provided that the person in question and the Central Authorities of both States agree.
+Article 11 provides for transfer of a person in custody in the Requested State to the Requesting State for purposes of assistance under the Treaty (for example, a witness incarcerated in the Requested State may be transferred to the Requesting State to have his deposition taken in the presence of the defendant), provided that the person in question and the Central Authorities of both States agree.
 The article also provides for voluntary transfer of a person in the custody of the Requesting State to the Requested State for purposes of assistance under the Treaty (for example, a defendant in the Requesting State may be transferred for purposes of attending a witness deposition in the Requested State), if the person consents and if the Central Authorities of both States agree.

 Article 11(3) further establishes both the express authority and the obligation of the receiving State to maintain the person transferred in custody unless otherwise authorized by the sending State.
 The return of the person transferred is subject to terms and conditions agreed to by the Central Authorities, and the sending State is not required to initiate extradition proceedings for return of the person transferred.
-The person transferred receives credit for service of the sentence imposed in the sending State for time served in the custody of the receiving State.
+The person transferred receives credit for time served in the custody of the receiving State.

-Article 12 requires the Requested State to use its best efforts to ascertain the location or identity of persons or items specified in a in the request.
+Article 12 requires the Requested State to use its best efforts to ascertain the location or identity of persons or items specified in a request.